On Model Selection Consistency of Lasso for High-Dimensional Ising Models: Introduction

 \subsection{Our Contributions}

-In this paper, we theoretically analyze the model selection consistency of Lasso for Ising models.
-The high dimensional ($n\ll p$) regime is considered, where both the number of vertices $p=p\left(n\right)$ and the maximum node degree $d=d\left(n\right)$ may also scale as a function of the sample size $n$.
-Our main contributions are as follows.
+We theoretically analyze the model selection consistency of Lasso, \textit{both with and without post-thresholding}, for Ising models in the high-dimensional ($n\ll p$) regime, where the number of vertices $p=p\left(n\right)$ may also scale as a function of the sample size $n$.
+The paramagnetic phase of Ising models is considered where the coupling strength is relatively small so that the expectation of the magnetization $m:=\frac{1}{p}\sum_{i=1}^p x_i$ is zero \cite{nishimori2001statistical, mezard2009information}.
+Our main contributions are summarized as follows.

-Generally, we prove that for high-dimensional Ising models on any tree-like graphs in the whole paramagnetic phase, i.e., the spontaneous magnetization of Ising model is zero \citep{nishimori2001statistical, mezard2009information}, the mis-specified lasso estimator is still model selection consistent, and remarkably, the required sample complexity has the same scaling as that of $\ell_1$-LogR.
-Specifically, we show that under mild assumptions on the population covariance matrix, consistent Ising model selection can be achieved using $\Omega(d^3\log{p})$ samples with Lasso.
-When the same assumptions are directly imposed on the sample covariance matrices, only $\Omega(d^2\log{p})$ samples suffice.
-Compared to previous works \citep{lokhov2018optimal,meng2021ising}, we provide a rigorous analysis of Lasso for Ising model selection and explicitly prove its consistency in the whole paramagnetic phase.
-Given the wide popularity and efficiency of Lasso, such rigorous analysis provides a theoretical backing for its practical use in Ising model selection, which can also be viewed as a complement to that for Gaussian graphical models \citep{meinshausen2006high,zhao2006model}.
+(a) For random regular (RR) graphs with regular node degree $d$ and uniform active couplings $\theta^{*}_{r,t} = \theta_0,\forall (r,t)\in E$, in the paramagnetic phase, i.e., $(d-1)\tanh{\theta_0}<1$, we prove that Lasso without post-thresholding is model selection consistent for Ising models, and remarkably, the required sample complexity has the same scaling order as that of $\ell_1$-LogR.
+(Theorem \ref{theorem-RR-Lasso-no-post})

+(b) For general tree-like graphs, under mild assumptions of the \textit{dependency condition} and \textit{incoherence condition}, it is proved that Lasso without post-thresholding is still model selection consistent for Ising models with the same order of sample complexity as that of $\ell_1$-LogR.
+(Theorem \ref{theorem-main-tree-graph-noPost})

+(c) For general tree-like graphs, we not only obtain an upper bound of the reconstructed square error of Lasso, but also prove that, with some proper post-thresholding, Lasso is model selection consistent with the same order of sample complexity as that of $\ell_1$-LogR and RISE without any further assumptions on the \textit{dependency} and \textit{incoherence conditions}.
+(Theorems \ref{theorem-square-error} and \ref{theorem-Post-Thresholding})

+\textit{Remark} 1: It is worth strengthening that in this paper we focus on Lasso \textit{both with and without post-theresholding}.

+\textit{Remark} 2: Given the wide popularity and efficiency of Lasso, our analysis not only provides a theoretical backing for its practical use, but also deepens our understanding of learning Ising models using Lasso.
+Previously, it has long been believed that the success of Lasso for Ising model selection (approximately) happens only when $\theta^{*}_{r,t}\to 0,\forall (r,t)\in E$ so that the square loss of Lasso is similar to the logistic loss of $\ell_1$-LogR \cite{lokhov2018optimal}.
+However, we identify and prove that Lasso actually behaves similarly as $\ell_1$-LogR and RISE in the whole paramagnetic phase (as opposed to the limit regime $\theta^{*}_{r,t}\to 0,\forall (r,t)\in E$).
+We hope that our study could inspire further research on alternative simple and efficient methods for Ising model selection.